sparktsang/sparktsang.github.io/_posts/2025-10-21-vulture-and-witness.md

 I listened, completely absorbed.
 I was no longer just a traveller; I was a chronicler, an archaeologist of a modern-day tragedy.
 His story was raw, powerful, a testament to the struggle of an individual against invisible, insurmountable systems.

 As our hour-long conversation wound down, I was buzzing with a kind of creative adrenaline.
 "This is such a story full of blood and flesh," I began, the English translation coming out clumsy, almost grotesque.
 I immediately corrected myself.
 "I mean, it's full of literary value," I finished, trying to convey my deep gratitude for his trust.
 He smiled, and we said our goodbyes.
-I promised to be available if he needed any more help with his website.
+I promised to be available if he needed any more help with his website, which I offered earlier.

 I stood up and turned to walk back into the main part of the hostel.
 And that's when I saw him.
 Film.
 He was sitting behind the reception counter.
 He had been there the entire time.